mikesmallhelp/wacat/README.md

 ![the second sub page](doc/test-application-picture-3.png)

-The command visits the two sub pages.
-In the pages it fills the form inputs and selects from the dropdown menus.
-Finally it pushes the buttons.
+First the command finds two sub pages and goes to them.
+Then it fills the form inputs and selects from the dropdown menus of the each page.
+Finally it pushes the buttons in the each page.
 Here is the command output:

 ```
 wacat test https://mikesmallhelp-test-application.vercel.app/